ArshiaSaleem98/Phone-Catalogue-App/README.md

 # Phone-Catalogue-App
-It’s a responsive web application about phone catalogs.
-All the phones will be loaded from database and the user will able to see the details related to the phone.
+It’s a responsive web application about phone catalogues.
+All the phones will be loaded from database and the user will able to see all the details.
 ## Front-End
 To create Front-end part, i have used [React](https://reactjs.org/) to make the web work efficiently while updating and rendering any components when the data will change.
 ## Back-End